skiadas/cloud-cv-challenge/diary/Day4-VisitorCount.md

 Now that I finally got my lambda function recognized, I have to now deal with the problem that my function is not properly getting set up.
 I thought that the [package step](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html) would have taken care of that, but it is clearly not working properly.
 Turns out the problem was that I was specifying the path in the `Globals` section of the template, and `aws cloudformation package` does not handle that well.
 There is an [open issue](https://github.com/aws/aws-cli/issues/3376) regarding this.
 For now I will simply duplicate the CodeUri on each place.

+Now I have my function properly running, and I am encountering a problem with its permissions, as I need it to access a parameter.
+I will need to modify its policy settings.